 Read more at homocysteine cardiovascular.

-And of course all that glucoraphanin to keep the big C at bay.
+And of course all that glucoraphanin that will help keep the big C at bay.

 There's no cigar for guessing which of the above comes from our free range eggs.